Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-Note that the channel correlation $G(f_{\rm c}, \Delta_{f})$ and channel-gain attenuation factor $\gamma_{\rm c}$ is intricately coupled, which is challenging for analyzing.
-Alternatively, we first consider a secrecy-guaranteed problem with null-steering constraint in this paper and then analyze the relationship between secrecy-guaranteed problem and the original (P1).
-In particular, the secrecy-guaranteed problem is formulated as follows
+Note that the channel correlation $G(f_{\rm c}, \Delta_{f})$ and channel-gain attenuation factor $\gamma_{\rm c}$ are intricately coupled, rendering the analysis highly non-trivial.
+To address this issue, we first consider a \emph{secrecy-guaranteed} problem with \emph{null-steering constraint}.
+Then we further characterize the relationship between secrecy-guaranteed problem and the original (P1).
+Specifically, the secrecy-guaranteed problem can be formulated as follows